cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- if there's a deployment failure, this triggers an automated rollback
 	- no app downtime
 	- new instances are migrated from the temporary to the original ASG
-	- old appp version is then terminated
+	- old app version is then terminated

 ### Deployment Process